helium/HIP/0000-Eliminate-Rewards-for-IOT-Redundant-Coverage.md

 ### May encourage owners to turn off hotspots rather than compete
 ## Rationale and Alternatives
 ### Decrease the amount of witness redundancy
-If two or more hotspots are within *Minimum Distance*, they are more or less in the same place, they are providing *Redunant Coverage*.
+If two or more hotspots are within *Minimum Distance*, they are more or less in the same place, they are providing *Redundant Coverage*.
 If those same hotspots witness the same beacon, and they are both to be rewarded according to [HIP 83](https://github.com/helium/HIP/blob/main/0083-restore-first-to-witness.md#detailed-explanation), then they are providing more or less the same coverage as each other because:
 - They are within *Minimum Distance* of each other
 - They both are to be selected for rewards according to [HIP 83](https://github.com/helium/HIP/blob/main/0083-restore-first-to-witness.md#detailed-explanation)